selivan/selivan.github.io/_posts/2018-03-08-ubuntu-based-thin-client.md

 Utility `mksquashfs` supports as many as 3 types of lists to exclude files: by full path, by masks and by regular expressions.
 It would seem that everything is fine.
 But last two options do not support paths starting with `/`.
 I could not exclude files inside some directory without excluding the directory itself.

-I got tired of fighting with it, so I just use `find` to fild all files and directories to exclude, and put it all into a single huge file with full paths.
+I got tired of fighting with it, so I just use `find` to find files and directories to exclude, and put it all into a single huge file with full paths.
 Ugly_crutch.jpg.
 But it works.
 The only artifact for this approach is the lonely directory `/proc/NNN`, corresponding to mksquashfs process id, which did not exist when the exclude list was created. procfs is anyway mounted on top of it.

 ## Initrd magic